Pau1fitz/react-spotify/README.md

 ### Technology Stack
 - Bootstrapped with Create-React-App
-- State handled with Redux
+- State handled with Redux & Redux-Toolkit
 - Styled with JSS
 - HTMLAudioElement API for song playback

 ### Spotify Authentication
 Spotify uses OAuth2 for authentication and authorization.
 On initial setup [App Authorisation](https://developer.spotify.com/documentation/general/guides/authorization-guide/) will be initiated.
-This requests an authorisation token, on success it returns to /app, and includes the following scopes: playlist-read-private, playlist-read-collaborative, playlist-modify-public, user-read-recently-played, playlist-modify-private, ugc-image-upload, user-follow-modify, user-follow-read, user-library-read, user-library-modify, user-read-private, user-read-email, user-top-read, user-read-playback-state.
+This requests an authorisation token, on success it returns to /app, and includes the following scopes:
+- playlist-read-private, playlist-read-collaborative, playlist-modify-public, user-read-recently-played, playlist-modify-private, ugc-image-upload, user-follow-modify, user-follow-read, user-library-read, user-library-modify, user-read-private, user-read-email, user-top-read, user-read-playback-state.

 ## Development

+### Application Structure
+Components are organised under a loose interptretation of the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) system.

 ### Deployment
-The application is automatically deployed into Vercel via a webhook on the Master branch.
+The application is automatically [deployed onto Vercel](https://react-spotify-2.ianhuet.vercel.app) courtesy of a webhook on the Master branch, and Vercels splendid, free tooling.

 ### Changelog
 All updates are tracked in the [Changelog](https://github.com/ianhuet/react-spotify/blob/master/CHANGELOG.md) under [Semantic Versioning](https://semver.org/).